IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Glossary.md

 **Quiz**

-A Quiz contains different questions that a student solves to get food items for IT-Rex.
+A Quiz contains different questions that a student solves.

 **Recommended Course Timeline**